Agoric/documentation/CONTRIBUTING.md

 - The overall documentation structure.
 - Our preferred way of writing links.
 - How to import code snippets into docs.
-- What happens when you make a PR merge with Master.
+- What happens when you make a PR.
 - How to build and run a local doc server for testing.
 - How to edit the top menubar and sidebars of the Agoric documentation site.